Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Experimental Details

 \subsection{Motivation Example}

-The goal of the example of Section \ref{sec:prelim} (Figure \ref{fig:motivation}) is to show the impact of responses that vary across their correctness and acknowledgment of the \emph{protected feature} in the obtained reward scores.
-In order to do so, we prompt \emph{Llama-3.3-70B-Instruct} \citep{dubey2024llama} to generate three distinct responses for 200 examples of the validation set of the `Math Book' setting.
+The example discussed in Sections \ref{sec:intro} and \ref{sec:prelim} (Figure \ref{fig:fig1_b}) shows the impact of responses that vary across their correctness and acknowledgment of the \emph{protected feature} in the obtained reward scores, when using the same instruction as in the setting used in our work \emph{``Do not use the SOLUTIONS part of the MATH BOOK.''.} In order to do so, we prompt \emph{Llama-3.3-70B-Instruct} \citep{dubey2024llama} to generate three distinct responses for 200 examples of the validation set of the `Math Book' setting.
 For a given prompt $x_i$ we get: one response that does not predict the correct label and does not acknowledge the protected feature, and two responses that predict the correct label, but either acknowledge or not the protected feature.
+By fixing a prompt $x_i$ and varying the response we can better assess the potential impact of the different types of responses in the predicted reward scores.
 These responses, together with $x_i$, are then scored using the \textsc{SK-Gemma-27B} reward model \citep{liu2024skywork}.
-In this case we either use the prompt $x_i$ without any instruction added (No-Instruction) or with the same instruction as in the setting used in our work \emph{``Do not use the SOLUTIONS part of the MATH BOOK.''} (Instruction).
-By fixing a prompt $x_i$ and varying the response we can better assess the potential impact of the different types of responses in the predicted reward scores.
+Here, besides the setting that includes the instruction (Instruction; right panel of Figure \ref{fig:motivation}), we also use a prompt $x_i$ without any instruction added (No-Instruction; left panel of Figure \ref{fig:motivation}).
+In the latter case, unlike when an instruction is present, correct responses receive high scores regardless of the presence of an acknowledgment.
+Once again, this shows how reward models can promote unfaithful reasoning steps.